Dole or Chiquita? Either way, this guy is bananas.

 A lot of people get hung up on analyzing their partner, when all they need ever do is take a look at their own psychological and emotional state.

-Easier said than done, I know, when you have invested love, time, and yourself in a relationship and are trying to save it.
-I can only say this having come out the other side and able now to look back and see things clearly.
+Easier said than done, I know, when you have invested time, love, and yourself in a relationship and are trying to save it.
+I can only say this as someone who has come out the other side and who is now able to look back and see things clearly.
+Hindsight is 20/20, but how can we see what’s happening more clearly while in the thick of it?

 Many of us have gotten stuck in the quicksand of ‘is he or isn’t he a psychopath?’ but the basic question should be, “Is he or she damaging me, my sanity, my self worth, my life, my well-being, my peace of mind?”

-Of course it’s not always easy to answer that question accurately after being manipulated and blamed for all the problems, and this is one of the main reasons we try to diagnose them.
-If we can’t, we may be left with lingering doubt and wondering if we really were to blame.
+Of course it’s not always easy to answer that question accurately after being manipulated and blamed for all the problems in a relationship, and this is one of the main reasons we try to diagnose them.
+If we can’t, we may be left with lingering doubt and wondering if we really are or were to blame.

 “After years of being manipulated it’s easy to get into the habit of doubting yourself… Still, as hard as it might be, one of the most important tasks any recovering person has before them is to end the destructive cycle of self-doubt and blame.”